 Saviors on Rent- You can get warm Jackets, Boots and Snow Gloves on rent for a mere cost of 50-100 bucks/day.
 You wouldn’t necessarily have winter wears for such freaking cold; you can always rent from the local shops.

-Join the Herd- If you are travelling solo or a couple and don’t wish to shell out much from your pockets, you can join any 3D2N, 4D3N or 5D4N package from a decent travel agent.
+Join the Herd- If you are travelling solo or a couple and don’t wish to shell out much from your pockets, you can join any 3D2N, 4D3N or 5D4N Sikkim Tour Package from a decent travel agent.
 They send groups of 6-10 in a car offering same services like arranging ILP, Stay, Travel, Meals and Basic Sightseeing.
 Package lies anywhere between 3500-8000 depending on which one you choose.

 Zero Point Charges- The driver’s union of North Sikkim has fixed a driving charge of Rs.
 2,500 for a drive ahead of Lachung to Yumthang Valley and Zero point.
 If it has not been already discussed with your agent, check with them regarding the same.